 Features

-- Made of lightweight dipped-foam
+- Lightweight dipped-foam

 - Fits in the flashlight ring of a duty belt